 Museum and collection

-MoMu's collection policy focuses on the work of Belgian designers and alumni of the fashion department of the Royal Academy of Fine Arts in Antwerp.
+MoMu's collection policy focuses on the work of Belgian designers and alumni of the Fashion Department of the Royal Academy of Fine Arts in Antwerp.
 Prominent names from the contemporary international fashion world are also represented in the collection.

 The collection grows every year through acquisitions, loans, and numerous donations, and now consists of over 33,000 pieces.
 This makes the MoMu collection the largest and most important collection of contemporary Belgian fashion in the world.
-The museum continuously receives international loan requests for pieces from its designer collection.
+The museum continually receives international loan requests for pieces from its designer collection.

 In 2017, the study collection was added to the museum's collection.
 The study collection is a separate collection intended to teach visitors about fashion by allowing them to study objects up close.
-The study collection can be used for scientific research, as teaching material, or as inspiration.
-You will be able consult the study collection from Autumn 2018 onwards.
+The study collection can be used for academic research, as teaching material, or for inspiration.
+It will be able for consultation from Autumn 2018.

 Donating a piece

 Do you wish to donate a piece to the MoMu collection?
 Send an email with photos of the piece and a description.
 A MoMu team member will contact you shortly.

 Read more about the current extramural exhibitions or be inspired by MoMu's exhibition archive (2002-2018).